smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Data Factory Metadata Demo/readme.md

 *  Sample text files (`Customer_1.txt`,`Customer_2.txt`,`Customer_3.txt`) that we will import using Azure Data Factory.
 *  A script (`Data Factory SQL DDL Scripts.sql`) to create the tables and stored procedure that we will use in this demo.

-I've also included the Power Point presentation (`Data Factory MetaData Demo PowerPoint.pptx`) that you can download and add notes or modify as needed.
+I've also included the PowerPoint presentation (`Data Factory MetaData Demo PowerPoint.pptx`) that you can download and add notes or modify as needed.

 ------------------------------------------------